SaraW011/SaraW011/README.md

-### Hi there, I'm Sara, a full stack web developer.
+### Hi there, I'm Sara, a full-stack web & Flutter (mobile) developer.
-🦄 Because Single-Stack Developers Just Don't Stack Up 🦄
+🦄 Widgets are not just a thing economics professors use, they are real!🦄

 ## Projects: